Uberspace/lab/source/guide_django.rst

 Create Project
 --------------

-Create a top level directory for your project somewhere.
+Create a top-level directory for your project somewhere.
 We use `~/mysiteproject` for this guide.

 ::

  [isabell@stardust ~]$ mkdir ~/mysiteproject
  [isabell@stardust ~]$

-.. warning:: While it does not matter how you name it and where you put it, we suggest that you do **not** put this directory under any path served to the web (e.g. ``~/html``), to avoid exposing you files.
+.. warning:: While it does not matter how you name it and where you put it, we suggest that you do **not** put this directory under any path served to the web (e.g. ``~/html``), to avoid exposing your files.

-Create a new django project under the created directory.
+Create a new Django project under the created directory.
 For this guide, we call the project ``mysite``.

 ::

  [isabell@stardust ~]$ django-admin startproject mysite ~/mysiteproject
  [isabell@stardust ~]$

-.. warning:: Avoid naming you project after built-in Python or Django components (e.g. ``django`` or ``test``).
+.. warning:: Avoid naming your project after built-in Python or Django components (e.g. ``django`` or ``test``).

 You are now ready, to start your Django project.